 Emilie Alirol, STI Project Leader, GARDP

 Emilie Alirol started to work with DNDi in August 2016, joining the Global Antibiotics Research and Development Partnership (GARDP) as a Project Advisor.
 In January 2017 she transitioned to a Senior Clinical Trial Manager position, working on both the Sexually Transmitted Infections (STIs) and Neonatal sepsis programs.
+Since 2018, Emilie Alirol is leading the STI program.
 Prior to this, she worked as Clinical Trial Manager of an MSF-sponsored trial on Multi-Drug Resistant Tuberculosis (MDR-TB).

 Emilie obtained her PhD in molecular biology from the University of Geneva in 2006.
-She also holds a PG diploma in Epidemiology from the London School of Hygiene and Tropical Medicine (LSHTM).
+She also holds a Masters of Science in Epidemiology from the London School of Hygiene and Tropical Medicine (LSHTM).
 She started her career as a Clinical Research Scientist with the Geneva University Hospitals, where she focused on infectious diseases research.
 She has been involved in both therapeutic and diagnostic studies, and has managed several investigator-initiated trials, from phase 2 to 4.
 Since 2011 Emilie has also been engaged in training and education on clinical trials.
-She set up two post-graduate programmes at the University of Geneva: the DAS in Management of Clinical Trials and the MAS in Drug Discovery and Clinical Development.

-Emilie has been an Ethics Committee member since 2010 and she is currently the vice chair of the WHO Research Ethics Review Committee.
+Emilie was an Ethics Committee member for 6 years and the vice chair of the WHO Research Ethics Review Committee from 2014 to 2017.